refinedmods/refinedmods.github.io/refined-storage/wiki/Writer.md

-**NOTE: This block was removed in Refined Storage 1.7.
-This block will return later in an addon mod.**

 A Writer has the ability to manage Reader / [[Writer]] channels on a network.

 The Writer is a block that exposes items, fluids, energy and / or a redstone signal from the bound channel.
 The data that is received is sent from the [[Reader]].